 Senior Data Manager

-Nichole Sturmfels has more than 13 years of experience in applied public health research, data operations, and technical assistance—primarily in the areas of home...
+Nichole Sturmfels has 15 years of experience in applied public health research, specializing in data system selection, implementation, operations, and reporting...

 Johns Hopkins Bloomberg School of Public Health, Child Trends